Rokutann/nalist.el/README.md

 # nalist.el

-API to deal with named alists, or association lists with names.
+API to deal with association lists with names, or named alists.
 It's safe with buffer-local and lexical-binding.

 ## Installation